 coarctation can lead to severe health problems.
 These include coronary heart disease,

 stroke, and aortic dissection.
-Because of these risks, doctors advise treating the
+Because of these risks, healthcare providers advise

-Transcatheter repair is an alternative to open surgery to treat this condition.
-It
+Transcatheter dilation is an alternative to open surgery to treat this condition.

-is less invasive, and may lead to a shorter hospital stay and faster recovery time.
+It is less invasive.
+It may also lead to a shorter hospital stay and faster recovery

+time.
 But surgery may be a better option in some cases.
-This may include very young babies.
+This may include very young

 coarctation, or who need other repairs as well.
 Talk with your doctor about the risks

 and benefits of each procedure for you.